ericbulloch/kwmd/operating_systems/linux.md

 ## Directories

 It helps to have a basic understanding of the directories at the root `/` level of Linux.
+Directories are case sensitive on Linux.
+I could have multiple videos directories in a single directory that are only different with their casing.
+For example, I could have a media directory and inside that directory I could have three folders with the name: videos, VIDEOS and Videos.
 Here are the directories and a description of what they do:

 | Directory | Description |
 | ------------- | -------------- |